developing abstract thinking skills blog image

 Lateral thinking helps you escape rigid, linear thought patterns.

-• Flip it.
-Ask: “What if I did the opposite?”
+Ask: “What if I did the opposite of what’s expected?”

 This approach doesn’t just enhance creativity – it builds cognitive flexibility, a core part of developing and applying abstract thinking skills.